jgabaut/sprites4curses/s4c-animate/README.md

   All previous APIs will still be available in the new module, but some macros may be renamed to better namespace the new module.

+  Most of the names have been reused in the new module and will have the same use, but be relative to the whole project rather than just the animate module.

   A list of all updated identifiers follows.

   ```c
   S4C_MAJOR  // Dropped